Skip to Main Content

 Job descriptions

-Job descriptions for an MSO role and their associated team members will have variation dependent on the organisational structure and requirements.
+Job descriptions for an MSO role and their associated team members will have variation dependent on the organisational structure and service delivery requirements.
 There is no nationally agreed job description for either MSOs or members of the medication safety team within an organisation.
 The MSO workspace on NHS futures contains some example job descriptions that have been shared by existing MSOs and their teams.

 Organisational oversight

 A named board director or equivalent has responsibility for medication safety within an organisation.
-An MSO will need to work closely with this person to escalate all medication safety issues and provide organisational assurances related to medication safety.
+The MSO will need to work closely with this person to escalate all medication safety issues and provide organisational assurances related to medication safety.

-Getting started in post
+Getting started in the role

 MSOs new to post may find the following actions helpful: